emmyapi/homelab/media/jellyfin/readme.md

 # How I set up Jellyfin with hardware transcoding on Nvidia GPU
+## In my case I use a GTX 1070

 Step 1 is to follow this video https://www.youtube.com/watch?v=Vwtx_dfYrtA

 However, come here for commands.
-I'll explain if there is any changes to your setup using an Nvidia GPU.
-In my case I use a GTX 1070.
+I'll explain when there are changes sue to using an Nvidia GPU.

 In you preferred terminal